PSU Football

 Penn State Players in 2026 NFL Draft

-Nick Singleton RB—Projected as 4th Round pick (still recovering from broken right foot at Senior Bowl)—resumed running April 9 and has visited with Eagles & Giants per Rich Scarcella of Reading Eagle
+Nick Singleton RBTennessee Titans 5th Round #165 overall pick (still recovering from broken right foot suffered at Senior Bowl practice)—resumed running April 9 per Rich Scarcella of Reading Eagle—Signed by Titans/will wear #32

 BACK TO NEWS MAIN PAGE